IF YOU DON’T READ ANYTHING ELSE, PLEASE AT LEAST READ THESE POINTERS:

 Please let us know if you have had exposure to Covid19.

 On March 19th, we instituted "Curbside Care".
-(The picture here was on our first day of curbside care on March 19th---We soon added facial shields and surgery caps and now maintain social distance even inside our clinic as much as possible!
+(The picture here was on our first day of curbside care on March 19th---We then added facial shields and surgery caps and now maintain social distance even inside our clinic as much as possible!
 That's Nurse Dori on the left and Nurse Jane on the right.)

 So, just what is "Curbside Care"?

 If you need recurrent medication or pet food, rather than come into the clinic we can set you up with online delivery through our website.
 It will be delivered to your home.
 The staff can easily make you an account as Vets First Choice / Covetrus syncs with our veterinary software.
 You click on the email sent to you by Vets First Choice / Covetrus, tell them how you wish to pay and it is delivered to your front door.
 Easy.
 Please do NOT over run my staff with requests from Chewy.
-Those Chewy requests means Heather needs to print it, have a doctor sign it and scan it then email it back.
+Those Chewy requests means Heather and Lyndsey need to print it, have a doctor sign it and scan it then email it back.
 I’m so over Chewy requests!
 Help us stay afloat in this scary financial time by using the pharmacy on our website instead of forcing me to pay my staff for busy work.
-If somehow my staff gets ill (despite our rigid disinfection protocols and otherwise sheltering at home), I cannot authorize those Chewy nor Pet Meds scripts from home.
+If my staff gets ill (despite our rigid disinfection protocols and otherwise sheltering at home), I cannot authorize those Chewy nor Pet Meds scripts from home.
 If you use our website pharmacy, I can authorize those requests from my home.
 I have instructed the staff to do their best to convince clients to convert prescription requests from other online pharmacies to OUR online pharmacy so save my staff unnecessary busy work and so we can authorize requests remotely if needed.
 Until Covid19 I really only had our online pharmacy for the convenience of our snowbird clients or for pet food sales.
 Now we actually need it to keep our seniors and immunocompromised clients safe and in their homes until we have beat this virus.

 Please notify us if you have had any exposure to a Covid19 patient!
 If at all possible we will try a telemedicine appointment.
 If the appointment mandates an examination in the clinic, we will still see your pet, but we will wipe your pet down with activated hydrogen peroxide.
 (Not to worry, I've been using activated hydrogen peroxide wipes in my gym bag for years---It's non-toxic and many a time I've wiped my own face with it.)
 Activated hydrogen peroxide is NOT regular hydrogen peroxide.